Follow the market for long-term financial success

 As you’re no doubt realising, by owning the market via one fund, your returns will never be materially better or worse than the market – it cannot be.
 If all the underlying shares in the fund are exactly what would be in the market (as represented by the index), you’ll always get what the market gives.

 Remember how we told you that markets are unpredictable and that trying to chase returns over what the market provides is largely a waste of time?
-If not, read this article again – it is imperative.
+We don’t play the the market, we work it!

 If you can appreciate that the market dictates your investment returns, and not any one person or strategy, then you’re doing well.
 Getting average returns is something to be proud, especially when you’re not paying average fees – you’re paying less!